 "It's amazing how long it takes to do something you'd think wouldn't take that long," said Betcher.

 The BCRC and the planning commission are applying to the State Land Commission for a grant that would cover the cost of this work.
 According to the BCRC, the grant process is competitive, but Arlington presents a good case because of the town's dedication to smart growth, an urban planning theory that puts focus on concentrated, mixed-use, walkable population centers to combat urban sprawl.
-"That's what the state is most concerned about right now, smart growth and keeping things compact," said Betcher.

 If the town was approved for the grant, it would have 15 months to complete the project.
 The planning commission requested that the BCRC complete their draft of the plan by the end of January, so that the plan can be presented to them at their January meeting and voted on and discussed at the February meeting.